swarajitroy/CKS/README.md

 | 03 | Minimize external access to the network |   |
 | 04 | Appropritately use Kernel hardening tools such as AppArmor, Seccomp |   |

-## D. Minimize Microservices Vulenerabilitie
+## D. Minimize Microservices Vulnerabilities
 ---
 | ID | Topic | Remarks |
 | ----------- | ----------- | ----------- |